stevesea/argocd-helm-app-of-apps-example/README.md

 In my application repositories, I use github-flow like branching.
 The `master` branch should always be in a production-ready state.
 Short-lived feature branches are created off of `master` for new features and bugfixes.
 Occasionally, we'll have hotfix/release branches -- those are very rare, but sometimes necessary.

 In my deployment repositories, I have specifically named branches for each target environment.
 The `master` branch should always be kept production-ready.
-An Argo CD deployment syncs the `master` branch is to developer environments.
+An Argo CD deployment syncs the `master` branch to developer environments.
 A 'nonprod' Argo CD deployment syncs `test` branch to test cluster and `staging` branch to the staging cluster.
 A 'prod' Argo CD deployment syncs `production` branch to the production cluster.
 When Developers/QA are ready to push their changes to a wider audience, they create merge requests from master to the target environment's branch.

 Developers interact with the different environments via git through Merge Requests.
 Through SSO, they'll be granted read-only access to Argo CD to monitor the target environments.